jp-wright/nfl_betting_market_analysis/README.md

 2. The over/under
 3. The money line

-This section will be kept brief, but is necessary to understand the methodology used in model selection and the results found.

 #### The Spread
 The spread, also called the "line", is a measure of how much better Vegas thinks Team A is than Team B.  Vegas sets the spread in the amount of points the favored team is expected to win by.
 A negative spread indicates a team is favored, positive an underdog.
 For example, a spread of -3.0 means the favored team is expected to win by a field goal (3 points).
 You can bet on either team, the favorite or underdog.
 In order to win a bet on the spread, your team must exceed the spread in your favor.
 So, if you bet on the favorite at -3.0, they must win by _more_ than 3 points for your bet to win.
 If they win by exactly 3 points, the result is called a "push", and all money is returned to bettors, none having been won nor lost.